jango/calculon/README.md

 # Install
 There is no install process at the moment - download the source and do:

     from pc.pc import PC

 # Example
 Look into **pc-example.py** for a very simple usage example, look at the docstings to get more info.

+# License
+This project was released under MIT license, see **LICENSE** file for more information.